lhhiep2204/Locify/docs/Locify_Feature_Specification.md

 ### 1. Main Screen (Map)
 **Purpose**: Default screen displayed on app startup, allowing users to explore, search, save, and share locations.
 **Features**:
 - **Display user location** (Online/Offline): The app determines and displays the current location (requires location permission).
-Uses Google Maps SDK on both iOS and Android.
+Uses Google Maps SDK (Android) / MapKit or Google Maps SDK (iOS).
 In offline mode, displays the last known GPS location (if available).
 - **Search for locations** (Online): Users enter a name or address to search for locations, available whether logged in or not.
 Uses Google Maps SDK search functionality on both iOS and Android.
 Not available offline.
 - **Location Information Display** (Online/Offline): Shows official name (resolved from Google Maps), custom name (displayName), address, and coordinates of a location.
 Details are stored locally after being fetched to support offline viewing.
 Images are displayed if available locally; otherwise, a placeholder image ("Image unavailable offline") is shown.
 - **Save location** (Online/Offline): Users save a location to the list, required to select a collection (from default collections like Restaurant, Cafe, Tourist Attraction, Favorites, or user-created collections).
 Data is stored locally for offline access and synced with the server after login if not logged in.
 - **Share location** (Online): Users share location details (custom name, official name, address, coordinates) via the system sharing mechanism (iOS or Android), available whether logged in or not.
 Not available offline.
-- **Navigate** (Online): Provides in-app navigation to the selected location using Google Maps SDK on both iOS and Android, available whether logged in or not.
+- **Navigate** (Online): Provides in-app navigation to the selected location using Google Maps SDK (Android) / MapKit or Google Maps SDK (iOS), available whether logged in or not.
 In offline mode, displays a message: "Navigation unavailable offline."

 ### 2. Saved Locations List (Collections)
 **Purpose**: Display a list of location collections, allowing users to manage collections and select a collection to view its location list.